Electrician Tools

 Cat III, 300 volts.

 I have used a few other non-contact voltage testers.
 I like the Fluke model the best.
 Less false readings.
-This one is Cat IV
+The one below is Cat IV.

 Top Of Page